Energy in the United Kingdom

-Total energy consumption in the United Kingdom was 142.0 million tonnes of oil equivalent (1,651 TWh) in 2019.
-In 2014, the UK had an energy consumption per capita of 2.78 tonnes of oil equivalent (32.3 MWh) compared to a world average of 1.92 tonnes of oil equivalent (22.3 MWh).
+Final energy consumption in the United Kingdom was 128.1 e6toe in 2024.
+In 2023, the UK had an energy consumption per capita of 2.13 toe compared to a world average of 1.87 toe.
 Demand for electricity in 2023 was 29.6 GW on average (259 TWh over the year), supplied through 235 TWh of UK-based generation and 24 TWh of energy imports.

 Successive UK governments have outlined numerous commitments to reduce carbon dioxide emissions.
 One such announcement was the Low Carbon Transition Plan launched by the Brown ministry in July 2009, which aimed to generate 30% electricity from renewable sources, and 40% from low-carbon content fuels by 2020.
 The UK is one of the best sites in Europe for wind energy, and wind power production is its fastest growing supply.
 Wind power contributed 29.4% of UK electricity generation in 2023.

 The electricity sector's grid supply for the United Kingdom in 2024 came from 26.9% fossil fuel power (almost all from natural gas), 51% zero-carbon power (including 14% nuclear power and 37% from wind, solar and hydroelectricity), 6.8% from biomass, 14.1% imports, and 1.2% from storage.

 Government commitments to reduce emissions are occurring against a backdrop of economic crisis across Europe.
 During the euro area crisis, Europe's consumption of electricity shrank by 5%, with primary production also facing a noticeable decline.
 Britain's trade deficit was reduced by 8% due to substantial cuts in energy imports.
 Between 2007 and 2015, the UK's peak electrical demand fell from 61.5 GW to 52.7.
 By 2022 it reached 47.1 GW.

 UK government energy policy aims to play a key role in limiting greenhouse gas emissions, whilst meeting energy demand.
 Shifting availabilities of resources and development of technologies also change the country's energy mix through changes in costs and consumption.
 In 2018, the United Kingdom was ranked sixth in the world on the Environmental Performance Index, which measures how well a country carries through environmental policy.